learn-co-students/sinatra-logging-in-and-out-v-000/README.md

 + If there is a match, set the session to the user's id and redirect them to the `/account` route (using `redirect to`) and use ERB to display the user's data on the page.

-+ If not, redirect the user to the error page.
++ If not, render the error page.

 + On the `/account` page, set up a link called 'Log Out', which clears the session.